wallarm/product-documentation/docs/4.6/installation/api-gateways/mulesoft.md

     ```
     cd <POLICY_DIRECTORY/wallarm
     ```
-1. Within the `pom.xml` file → `groupId` parameter at the top of the file, specify your Mulesoft organization ID.
+1. Within the `pom.xml` file → `groupId` parameter at the top of the file, specify your Mulesoft Business Group ID.

-    You can find your organization ID by navigating to Mulesoft Anypoint Platform → **Access Management** → **Organization** → choose your organization → copy its ID.
+    You can find your organization ID by navigating to Mulesoft Anypoint Platform → **Access Management** → **Business Groups** → choose your organization → copy its ID.
 1. In your Maven `.m2` directory, update the `settings.xml` file with your Exchange credentials:

     ```xml